NICHD-BSPC/intro-rnaseq-hpc/lessons/wk4_lesson02_automating_workflow.md

 -   A script that uses a `for` loop to specify Slurm parameters and submits a Slurm command that calls `analysis.sh` workflow to run on each of the samples.
 We will call this one `sbatch_loop.sh`.

--   These scripts can be found in the
+-   These scripts can be found in `/data/Bspc-training/shared/rnaseq_jan2025/scripts` and can be copied into your `rnaseq/` directory for use.
+However, **you do not need to run these right now in class**.

 ### First, we will look through the `analysis.sh` script: